Tuesday, January 20, 2026

 With apologies to one of Aesop's Fables, until the 1990's decade, television in both Greece and Turkey served as a slow-paced television tortoise in graphics and visuals.

-Likewise, with apologies to Cinderella, television in both Greece and Turkey was a modest girl in both graphics and visuals until the 1990's.
+Likewise, with apologies to the Cinderella fairy tale, television in both Greece and Turkey had been a banished and isolated servant in both graphics and visuals until the 1990's.

 Plus, with apologies to Cinderella, television in Western Europe was a beautiful princess.

-By the 1990's, with apologies to Cinderella, both Greece and Turkey have become similar princesses to Western counterparts as being facilitated by the Fairy Godmother.
+By the 1990's decade, with apologies to Cinderella, both Greece and Turkey have become princesses as facilitated by the private television Fairy Godmother in television presentation.

-Likewise, with apologies to Cinderella, private TV networks are glass slippers used to allow Greek and Turkish princesses wearing the ball gown to marry the charming Western TV princes.
+Plus, with apologies to Cinderella, the private television sector was a glass slipper that allowed both the Greek and Turkish princesses wearing the ball gown to marry the charming Western TV princes.

-Meanwhile, during its first decade, television in South Africa often operated with few resources.
+Meanwhile, during its first decade, television in South Africa had a basic and archaic on-air look.

 By the 1990's, South African television had similar high production values to Western ones.

-Electronic Media Network (M-Net) and e.tv are some of the private television channels that changed television presentation in in South Africa.
+Electronic Media Network (M-Net) is one of the private television channels that changed television presentation in South Africa.

 Until 1986, with apologies to one of Aesop's Fables, South African television had been a slow-paced tortoise in graphics and visuals.